 In 2019, the life expectancy (LE) at birth in Belgium was 81.8 years, which is an increase of 4 years since 2000.
 Belgium is however ranking quite poor among the EU-15 countries.
 Flanders has the highest life expectancy at birth (82.7), followed by Brussels (81.6), and Wallonia (80.3).

-With 83.7 years of life expectancy, women exceed the male life expectancy of 79.2 years by 4.5 years.
+With 84.0 years of life expectancy, women exceed the male life expectancy of 79.6 years by 4.4 years.
 This considerable gender gap is decreasing over time.
-The LE remained stable in women since 2016, the improvements in the global LE observed are only due to a LE increase in men.
+After 3 years of stagnation, the life expectancy of women has increased in 2019 (+0.3 year).
 The life expectancy also reveals an important socio-economic gradient, with better outcomes in higher than in lower educated people.